17 Cub Cadet Starting Problems and Possible Fixes

 8. Failing Fuel Pump

-The fuel pump is a component that directs the gas into the carburettor.
-The tank is often located below the carburetor and depends on the pump to move the fuel up.
+The fuel pump is a component that directs the gas into the carburetor.
+The tank is often located below the carburetor and depends on the pump to move the fuel.

 If this pump malfunctions, the carburetor will not be able to draw the fuel from the vehicle’s gas tank.
-This means your mower cannot use the fuel even with a full tank of gas.
+This means your mower cannot use the fuel even with a full gas tank.

 Such malfunctions can result from prolonged use of old fuel that degrades and clogs the essential components of the pump.